 Why no ads?

-I don't like websites stuffed with ads, and I figure you don't either.
+I don't like (or trust) websites stuffed with ads, and I figure you don't either.
 It's ungracious to make visitors hunt for info buried amid commercials.